Climbers For Peace

 History

-The contractor, Steve Knaze, on the other hand had not been in the Vietnam War but participated in many anti-war demonstrations and protect marches in Washington, DC and other east coast cities.
-He was loosely connected to the Youth International Party (Yippies) and the Students for a Democratic Society (SDS) which were a more revolutionary offshoot of the peace movements in America during the late 60’s and 70’s.
-Forever a Bohemian at heart he moved to California in 1981.
-After years of being in business and raising his children as a single parent, Steve had a “mid-life crisis” and took up mountain climbing at the age of 44 in 1995.
-He wanted to climb the highest mountains on all of the seven continents.
-Shortly after in 1996 he got acquainted with Fred though a mutual friend who happened to be both a stock broker and an alpinist.
-They hit it off immediately and found out that they were both born and raised in Pennsylvania, Fred with Ukrainian ancestry and Steve with Slovak.
-Fred mentioned his previous activities and his desire to pursue another peace project.
-With their common bond of Slavonic blood in place, Steve mentioned that the highest mountain in all of Europe was Mt.
+Steve Knaze, Harrison Hood, Duane DeWitt and a handful of Sonoma County, California adventure seekers decided to become involved in Climbers for Peace.
+Steve was not involved in the Vietnam War but had participated in many anti-war demonstrations and protect marches in Washington, DC and other east coast cities.
+He was loosely connected to the Youth International Party (Yippies) and the Students for a Democratic Society (SDS) which were a revolutionary offshoot of the peace movements in America during the late 1960’s and 70’s.
+Steve had an ambition to climb the highest mountains on all of the seven continents as he was a budding mountaineer.
+He and Fred found a common bond as they were both born and raised in Western Pennsylvania with Eastern European bloodlines.
+Fred’s ancestry was Ukrainian and Steve’s being from Slovakia.
+Mentioning his previous activities and expressing his desire for another peace project, Fred was accenting something interesting associated with mountain climbing.
+In their common bond of Slavonic heritage Steve mentioned the highest mountain in Europe which was Mt.
 Elbrus in the Russian Caucasus region.
-Fred thought this idea wonderful and with this information and notion Climbers for Peace was born.
+Fred loved the idea and Climbers for Peace was born.